logandeboo/Payroll-Automator/README.md

 # Payroll Automator

-Payroll Automator is a project which automated a payroll report for a medium sized company.
-This program evolved a legacy system and reduced production time from hours to less than a few minutes.
+Application automated a payroll report for a medium sized company of 400 employees.
+This program evolved a legacy system and reduced production time by 95% and eliminated human error.

 ### Tech Specs
 ###### Back End